nickangmc/technical-assessment/README.md

 ## Local development & setup instructions

-Make sure you already have Docker, Docker Compose, Python, & python virtualenv (recommended but optional) installed in your terminal.
+Make sure you already have Docker & Docker Compose installed in your terminal.

 ### Initial setup